dsi-clinic/the-clinic/README.md

 Each week you are required to upload a planning and progress doc (due dates are specific to your project and can be found on Canvas).

 The planning doc can be found [here](./templates/planning-doc.md) in markdown format.
-There is a [rubric](./rubrics/planning-doc-rubric.md).
+There is a rubric [here](./rubrics/planning-doc-rubric.md).

 The progress doc can be found [here](./templates/progress-doc.md) in markdown format.
-There is a [rubric](./rubrics/progress-doc-rubric.md).
+There is a rubric [here](./rubrics/progress-doc-rubric.md).

 Note that in the directory `templates` directory you can also find MS-word versions of the two documents.